Losing weight and cycling? Ten tips to burn fat on the bike.

 5. Get enough sleep

-7. Avoid overtraining and take rest
+7. Prevent overtraining and take rest

 9. Drink less alcohol

-10. Enjoy cycling!
+10. Enjoy riding!

 Interessant.
 Ik mag eigenlijk niet meer wandelen vanwege slijtage van mijn heup.
 Ik ga meer fietsen, niet op mijn ebike, maar op mijn stadsfiets.
 Eens kijken of 3 x per week een uur mij lukt om vol te houden.
 Dus naast wat ik gewoonlijk elke dag al fiets.